thessrb/meetup/README.md

 We have at least one meetup every month.
 Here are some ways to find out when the next meetup will be:

-* Visit https://github.com/thessaloniki/rb and click "Watch" to start receiving notifications in your personal GitHub account.
-Whenever we announce a new meetup we create a pull request that has all the details.

 ### Membership

 We add members to the `thessaloniki/thessrb-members` team, which will possibly